HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 Different microscopes will provide different ranges for these features - for example, supporting different ranges of spatial or temporal resolution, or providing detectors with different sensitivity that require higher or lower light intensity.
-Acqusition settings then allow you to fine-tune how that microscope functions, optimising within these ranges for your particular sample and research question.
+Acquisition settings then allow you to fine-tune how that microscope functions, optimising within these ranges for your particular sample and research question.
 For example, do you need to prioritise temporal resolution for a highly dynamic process?
 Or perhaps is spatial resolution the